The Farm and Family

 We sell our meats all year from the farm, at the Norwich Farmers’ Market, and through a meat CSA.
 Please email with any questions…Thanks!

 Our distinctive Jacob Sheep (so often mistaken for goats) thrive on the steep hillside pastures surrounding the farm.
 Heritage breed pigs root in the woods and fields gaining and adding nutrients to our land by turning over and foraging in the pastures and woodlots.
-Our pasture raised Freedom Ranger broiler chickens thrive on our organically treated pastures soaking up sunshine and foraging for tasty bugs and greens.
-We raise one batch of turkeys every summer - they are great characters that range across our pastures adding fertility and eating to their hearts content.
+We raise a batch of turkeys every summer - they are great characters that range across our pastures adding fertility and eating to their hearts content.
 And last but not least, our laying flock runs pell mell ALL OVER the home farm, frequently stopping traffic as they range wherever they see fit!

 Our sheep are exclusively grass fed, except for treats and bribery.
-The pigs get a daily ration of non-gmo feed that is locally sourced and produced.
+The pigs get a daily ration of non-GMO feed that is locally sourced and produced.
 A significant portion of their feed is organic, but not all of it.
-The pigs are also lucky enough to get day old breads and pastries from King Arthur Flour, prep veggie scraps from the Co-op Food Stores, and unclaimed pumpkins from several local farms.
-The broilers eat a fully organic grain as well as all the bugs and greenery they can forage from the lush pasture.
-Turkeys eat a non-gmo (partially, but not fully organic) feed.
+The pigs are also lucky enough to get day old breads and pastries from King Arthur Flour, prep veggie scraps from the Co-op Food Stores, and unclaimed pumpkins and surplus veggies from several local farms.
+Turkeys eat a non-GMO (partially, but not fully organic) feed.
 And the entirely too spoiled laying hens help themselves to everything on the farm, but get a daily ration of soy free, organic feed.

 We raise our animals outside year-round because the animals are happier and healthier which produces a better product.

-In an average year Hogwash has an ever fluctuating farm population of 20-60 sheep, 35-100 pigs, 45 laying hens, up to 800 broiler chickens, and up to 150 turkeys.
-Broilers and Turkeys are only around in the short, warm months of summer.
+In an average year Hogwash has an ever fluctuating farm population of 35-80 sheep, 35-100 pigs, 45 laying hens, and up to 300 turkeys.
+Turkeys are only around in the short, warm months of summer.

 The Food and Practices